MorAfrica

 Objectives

-The objective was to recreate a clean, user friendly website in Webflow consolidating all MorAfrica subsidiaries: Spirit in Stone, Isanii, Jadi Art and Kizao.
-Create a Sidebar filter systems for CMS and categorization for easy search and tab expansion for artist and product information.
-In addition, design a personalized event calendar for upcoming shows and events.
+The objective was to create a clean, user friendly website using Webflow and consolidating all of MorAfrica subsidiaries: Spirit in Stone, Isanii, Jadi Art and Kizao.

 I began with analyzing MorAfrica's sitemap and architecture.